Search

 What happens if I ignore a personal injury lien?

-Ignoring a lien on your settlement can lead to significant legal and financial consequences.
+Ignoring a lien on your personal injury settlement can lead to significant legal and financial consequences.
 The lienholder may pursue legal action to enforce the lien, which can delay the distribution of your settlement funds and potentially involve additional costs.
 It is important to address all liens properly to ensure that all legal obligations are met and to avoid further complications.

 At Baker Street Funding, we give you the inside scoop on pre-settlement funding by covering a variety of ... financing and legal topics to help you made the best financial decision for you and for your case.
 Our experts break down complex ideas in a way that's easy to understand so you can stay informed on current trends as well as tips and fact checked information by the CEO and founder, Daniel Digiaimo.
 Furthermore, Despite its name, consumer legal funding is not a loan.
 If you don't win your case, no payment needs to be made back.
 To avoid confusion and simplify matters on, we'll use the word "loan" throughout this article.